 2. That real life occupation – being a writer – is a dream come true for me.
 In fact, for many years, I did not even dare to dream about it.
 I worked in market research for over fourteen years.
 After year two, I pretty much started hating the work.
 And it just kept getting worse.

 3. The first time I traveled abroad was at the ripe old age of 26.
 That’s right.
 It was for my honeymoon in Thailand.
-Since then, I have been to 35 countries.
+Since then, I have been to 54 countries in 6 continents.

-4. Of all the cities I have visited, I love Prague, Istanbul and Amsterdam the most.
-In India, my favourites are Hampi, Mcleodganj and Ladakh.
+4. Of all the cities I have visited, I love Istanbul, Melbourne, Tel Aviv, New Orleans and Amsterdam the most.
+In India, my favourite places are Hampi, Mcleodganj and Ladakh.

 5. My dream destinations are: the Andamans,

-New Zealand, Spain, Brazil, Tanzania, Ireland… New Zealand and Ireland now feature in my list of visited countries.
+New Zealand, Spain, Brazil, Tanzania, Ireland… New Zealand, Spain and Ireland now feature in my list of visited countries.

 6. I have never understood this whole business about traveler and tourist.
 Come on, we are all tourists in one way.